alexandermfisher/datasciencecoursera/Projects/Getting and Cleaning Data/README.md

 ##### Files:

-- `CodeBook.md`: a code book that describes the variables, the data, and any transformations or work that you performed to clean up the data
+- `CodeBook.md`: a code book that describes the variables, the data, and the transformations or work performed to clean up the data
 - `run_analysis.R`: script for performing the analysis.
 The script achieves the follwoing,
   * If the data is not present in working directory it will dowload file and unzip file ready for analysis.
   * Loads the features and activity data.